jasonbrackman/GrouseMountainData/README.md

 Once the GUI starts it will load the database (searches in your user directory) and will provide you a list of names that when selected, will provide the specific data and will plot them on the graph based on attempts.

-You can then select someone else and the plot will draw over the old one for comparisson.
-If you need to clear the plots uses the file menu.
+You can then select someone else and the plot will draw over the old one for comparison.
+The file menu also includes other options such as 'clear', to clear away all the plots currently shown.